tamermint/hardhat-erc-20-fcc/README.md

-# hardhat-erc-20-fcc
+## hardhat-erc-20-fcc

-Follow along with Pat Collins Hardhat ERC 20 FCC course
+# Follow along with Pat Collins Hardhat ERC 20 FCC course

+- Will be documenting changes here if any